 If one word must be used to describe our position, we prefer the term complementarian, since it suggests both equality and beneficial differences between men and women.
 We are uncomfortable with the term “traditionalist” because it implies an unwillingness to let Scripture challenge traditional patterns of behavior, and we certainly reject the term “hierarchicalist” because it overemphasizes structured authority while giving no suggestion of equality or the beauty of mutual interdependence (Recovering Biblical Manhood and Womanhood, p. xv)

 Where does this idea of equality come from?
 It doesn’t come from our scriptures.
-Unlike when it speaks of salvation, the Bible doesn’t speak of equality when it talks about gender roles.
+Unlike when it speaks of salvation, the Bible doesn’t speak of equality when it talks about sexual distinctions.
 It speaks of authority and submission, and women as the weaker vessels.
 It explicitly frames gender relations within a hierarchical structure, grounded in the hierarchical structure of Christ and the church.
 Even in bearing the image of God, men and women are not identical, but women bear it subordinately (see Calvin’s commentary on 1 Corinthians 11 for a helpful explanation).

 So where does it come from?
 Obviously from our culture, and especially from the culture of the academy.
 Although the original complementarians were careful to describe an equality of value, rather than of authority, their decisive rejection of the language of hierarchy illustrates that they were simply not giving a new name to the classic Christian doctrine of sexuality.
 They were following the spirit of the age and rejecting it.
 This is why they write, of 1 Corinthians 7:3–4: